CraneSoftwrights/revenge/en/README.md

 ## 4 The play

 The play begins with the player to the dealer's left and continues clockwise.
+Each round finishes when the dealer makes their play.
+Rounds continue until one or more players win during the last round.

 Reviewing the cards dealt to them in their hands (See <a href="6-the-cards">6 The cards</a> for details), some cards represent one or more "qualifying moves" that can be played.
 A qualifying move is determined by the ability for a player's peg to occupy the last hole that satisfies one of the candidate plays described on the card.
 If the peg to be moved cannot occupy the last hole dictated by the move, then the move is not qualified.

 At their turn, players choose which of the qualified moves available in their hand to play.
 Players cannot "pass", that is, if there is a qualified move in their hand they are obliged to play it, even if it is strategically inconvenient.
+An example is having to move back out of the safe zone and into the play zone.

 A player without any qualified moves in their hands simply declares something along the lines of "I cannot play."
 Note that the cards in their hand may become playable once play returns to them based on changes made in the play area in the plays in between.
 Note also that it is not uncommon for a player to be unable to play for the entire duration of the deal.
 Woe to the player who is dealt such a hand repeatedly time and again (it happens!).
+While not mandatory, a player who has only cards that can never be played regardless of changes on the board may choose to discard them at any time to remind other players not to wait for them to say they cannot play.

 A player's candidate move is not qualified if it should end at a hole occupied by themselves.
-A card with more than one candidate move does not need all moves to be qualified, as the qualified moves on the card allow the card to be played.
+A card with more than one candidate move does not need all moves to be qualified, as any one qualified move on the card allow the card to be played with that move.

 A player takes revenge on an opponent by completing their play at a hole already occupied by that opponent.
 The opponent's peg must be returned to the opponent's start zone.

 When playing a given numbered advance, the holes counted may be empty or occupied by anyone.
 The only governing issue is the occupation of the hole at the very end of the play.

 The player shows their qualifying play card to their opponents before discarding it, face down, on the discard pile.
-When the hand is completed, all players with unqualified cards discard them face down in the discard pile without revealing them to opponents (to prevent card counting).
+When the hand is completed, if they have not already done so, all players still holding their unqualified cards discard them face down in the discard pile without revealing them to opponents (to prevent card counting).

 ### 4.1 The start